niclabs/dns-anomaly-injection/README.md

 +  In the IP direction of the server that is going to be attacked on the simulation, now this can be set by the argument --server_ip or -s.
 The default value is the DNS server of blanco that it's IP is 200.7.4.7

 + The original port of the queries, that can be set by the argument -source_port and it's shortcut -sp.
 Some attack may not have it.

+## Port scanning special arguments

+For the port scanning attacks, there are some additional arguments to submit at the moment of doing a simulation.

+#### TCP SYN scanning and Udp scanning
+For this port scanning are this common arguments:
+* An initial port to scan given by the -initial_port or it's shortcut -ip.
+By default it's value is 0
+* The final port to scan, which can be set by the argument -final_port or -fp, with default value 40000
+* An port stamp to investigate that can be set by -inter_port or -inp, with default value of 1 port.

+* The number of open and closed ports can be established by the arguments -open_port or -op for the open ports and -closed_port or -cp for the closed ones.
+They do not have a default value.

+## Udp Flood arguments

+- The ip direction of the source of the attack can be set by the argument -src_ip or -sip.
+By default is an random one.

+- To limit the number of responses of ICMP type per second can be activated by the command -activate_icmp_limit or -al and to establish the number of ICMP responses by second with the argument  -icmp_limit or -il.
+The value by default is 2.

+- All the extra arguments are the same of port scanning described before.
+## More Port scanning arguments
+- For the source ip on the one domain scanning you can establish by putting the argument --src_ip or the -sip

+- The udp port scanning, receive also all the arguments of the udp flood attack.

+- The tcp syn port scanning in addition receive first extra argument of the udp flood attack.